-If you are on the PAYE plan, IBR plan, or your loan is in rehabilitation, you’ll calculate your discretionary income by taking the difference between your annual income and 150% of the poverty guideline for your location and family size.
+Calculate your discretionary income by taking the difference between your annual income and 150% of the poverty guideline for your location and family size if you're on the PAYE plan, IBR plan, or if your loan is in rehabilitation.

-If you are on the ICR plan, your discretionary income is calculated by taking the difference between your annual income and 100% of the poverty guideline.
+Your discretionary income is calculated by taking the difference between your annual income and 100% of the poverty guideline if you're on the ICR plan.

 Your payments will equal either 10% or 15% of your discretionary income, depending on your IDR plan.

 The easiest way to calculate your monthly payment under an income-driven plan and other student loan payment plans is to use the loan simulator made available by Federal Student Aid.

 Factors for Married Couples to Consider

-However, while married filing separately can keep student loan payments lower under some circumstances, this filing status has other consequences.
+Married filing separately can keep student loan payments lower under some circumstances, but this filing status has other consequences.
 It may make sense to talk with a tax expert about what filing option makes sense.